singh-man/books/crackingTheCoding/17_hard.md

 When you get this question, do your best to solve it-even though it's really difficult.
 You can start with a brute force approach  (challenging, but not quite as tricky), and then you can start trying to optimize it.
 Or, try to find a pattern in the numbers.

 Chances are that your interviewer will help you along when you get stuck.
-W hatever you do, don't give up!
+Whatever you do, don't give up!
 Think out loud, wonder out loud, and explain your thought process.
 Your interviewer will probably jump in to guide you.

 Remember, perfection on this problem is not expected.
 Your performance is evaluated  in comparison to other candidates.
 Everyone struggles on a tricky problem.